RaiyanC/CS5199-Proj-Code/README.md

 # Important
 All the edge weighted algorithms are implemented in Digraphs/GAP/weights.gi file so you only need to clone https://github.com/RaiyanC/Digraphs or the Digraphs folder in my submission into where GAP is installed.
 See the user manual in the report on how to use these functions.
-You may need to ```LoadPackage("digraphs");``` after this.
+You may need to ```LoadPackage("digraphs");``` after cloning.

 This README shows how to run the files in this project.